-Best Management Practice (BMP) Description BMP TRA-1 Protection of Public Roadways during Construction.
-Prior to construction, SJRRC, in coordination with CHSRA, will ensure that the contractor will provide a photographic survey documenting the condition of the public roadways along truck routes providing access to the proposed Project site to restore such routes utilized by the Project during construction to their previous condition.
+Best Management Practice Description BMP TRA-1 Protection of Public Roadways during Construction.
+Prior to construction, SJRRC will ensure that the contractor will provide a photographic survey documenting the condition of the public roadways along truck routes providing access to the Project site to restore such routes utilized by the Project during construction to their previous condition.
 BMP TRA-2 Construction Transportation Plan.
-Prior to construction, SJRRC, in coordination with CHSRA, will ensure that the contractor will prepare a detailed Construction Transportation Plan for the purpose of minimizing the effect of construction and construction traffic on adjoining and nearby roadways in close consultation with the local jurisdiction having authority over the site.

-Best Management Practice (BMP) Description BMP TRA-3 Off-Street Parking for Construction-Related Vehicles.
-During construction, SJRRC, in coordination with CHSRA, will ensure that the contractor will identify adequate off-street parking for all construction-related vehicles throughout the construction period to minimize effects on public onstreet parking areas.
+Prior to construction, SJRRC will ensure that the contractor will prepare a detailed Construction Transportation Plan (CTP) for the purpose of minimizing the effect of construction and construction traffic on adjoining and nearby roadways in close consultation with the local jurisdiction having authority over the site.
+The development of the CTP will include coordination and collaboration with the San Joaquin Regional Transit District (RTD).
+BMP TRA-3 Off-Street Parking for Construction-Related Vehicles.
+During construction, SJRRC will ensure that the contractor will identify adequate off-street parking for all construction-related vehicles throughout the construction period to minimize effects on public on-street parking areas.
 BMP TRA-4 Maintenance of Pedestrian Access.
-Prior to construction, SJRRC, in coordination with CHSRA, will ensure that the contractor will prepare a specific CMP to address maintenance of pedestrian access during the construction period.
+Prior to construction, SJRRC will ensure that the contractor will prepare a specific CMP to address maintenance of pedestrian access during the construction period.
 BMP TRA-5 Maintenance of Bicycle Access.
-Prior to construction, SJRRC, in coordination with CHSRA, will ensure that the contractor would prepare a specific CMP to address maintenance of bicycle access during the construction period.
+Prior to construction, SJRRC will ensure that the contractor would prepare a specific CMP to address maintenance of bicycle access during the construction period.
 BMP TRA-6 Protection of Freight and Passenger Rail During Construction.
-During construction, SJRRC, in coordination with CHSRA, will ensure that the contractor will repair any structural damage to freight or public railways that may occur during the construction period and return any damaged sections to their original structural condition.
+During construction, SJRRC will ensure that the contractor will repair any structural damage to freight or public railways that may occur during the construction period and return any damaged sections to their original structural condition.
 BMP TRA-7 Transportation Management Plan.
-During final design, SJRRC, in coordination with CHSRA, will ensure that a Project TMP will be drafted, approved, and filed with the City of Stockton Engineering and Transportation Department, or other agency with jurisdiction over the road, prior to any road closures.
-SJRRC, in coordination with CHSRA, will also collaborate regularly with the San Joaquin Regional Transit Department during final design to coordinate elements of the TMP.
+During final design, SJRRC will ensure that a Project TMP will be drafted, approved, and filed with the City of Stockton Engineering and Transportation Department, or other agency with jurisdiction over the road, prior to any road closures.
+SJRRC will also coordinate and collaborate regularly with the RTD during final design to coordinate elements of the TMP.
 The plan would include alternative routing plans and methods and details for early public outreach.
 BMP TRA-8 Road Closure Formalization Process.
-During final design, SJRRC, in coordination with CHSRA, will ensure that all proposed Project road closures will be formalized as part of CPUC GO 88B diagnostic review process.
-The CPUC GO 88B diagnostic review process will include the evaluation of circulation for all modes of travel in coordination with the City of Stockton, CPUC, and UP, including pedestrians, bicycles, automobiles, and trucks.
+During final design, SJRRC will ensure that all Project road closures will be formalized as part of CPUC GO 88B diagnostic review process.
+The CPUC GO 88B diagnostic review process will include the evaluation of circulation for all modes of travel in coordination with the City of Stockton, CPUC, UP, and Caltrans, as well as evaluating potential permanent effects related to access for pedestrians, bicycles, automobiles, and trucks.